-For any items left on arriving flights please contact Swissport on the above number.
+For any items left on arriving flights please contact Swissport on the above email address.
 If you discover you have left an item on your departing flight please contact the lost property at your destination airport.

 If you feel unwell please alert a member of staff, who will arrange for a qualified first aider to take care of you.